Fertility fact or fiction?

 - Ovulation happens when your BBT drops (False).

-- You should have sex every other day if you want to get pregnant (False).
+- You must have sex twice a day if you want to get pregnant (False).

 - You can diagnose implantation or pregnancy from cervical changes (False).